-(b) Sub-grantee's reports
+(b) Grantee's reports

-The Sub-grantee must file reports as one of the continuing conditions for eligibility:
+The Grantee must file reports as one of the continuing conditions for eligibility:

-Quarterly status reports (template to be provided with the grant award).
+1. Quarterly status reports (template to be provided with the grant award).
 These reports will be due on each of the following dates.
 The reports discuss grant activities for the preceding quarter: